nginxinc/nginx-amplify-doc/content/how-nginx-agent-works/agent-overview.md

 tags: ["docs"]
 ---

-NGINX Agent is a companion daemon for your NGINX Open Source of NGINX Plus instalce.
+NGINX Agent is a companion daemon for your NGINX Open Source or NGINX Plus instance.
 Its role is to collect various metrics and metadata and send them securely to the backend for storage and visualization.

-You will need to install the NGINX Agent on all hosts that you have to monitor.
+You will need to install the NGINX Agent on all hosts that you wish to monitor.

-After proper installation, the agent will automatically start to report metrics.
-You should see the real-time metrics data in the NGINX Amplify web interface in about 60 seconds.
+After installation, the agent will automatically start to report metrics.
+You should see the real-time metrics data in the NGINX Amplify web interface in about 2 minutes.

 NGINX Agent can currently monitor and collect performance metrics for: